AhmedYasser-gu/Basic-Rust/README.md

 # Basic-Rust
- Very Simple app using Rust , fetching Newsapi data / displaying it in GUI
+  Simple app using Rust , fetching Newsapi data / displaying it in GUI

 To build and run :